-- Remember to bring along a bathing suit, angling equipment, hat, sun block, walking shoes, binoculars, bird and mammal reference books.
+- Remember to bring along a bathing suit, angling equipment, hat, sunblock, walking shoes, binoculars, and bird and mammal reference books.
 Hikers must always carry sufficient water.

 - Please note it is preferable to swim at Wilderness beach when a lifeguard is on duty.